liijunwei/practice/oop/99-Bottles-of-OOP/09-Reaping-the-Benefits-of-Design/9.4.Communicating-With-the-Future/note.md

 + RSpec testers use [shared example groups](https://relishapp.com/rspec/rspec-core/v/2-0/docs/example-groups/shared-example-group) to verify roles.
 In Minitest, you can verify roles using normal Ruby modules.

++ Duck typing is powerful but can be perilous.

+鸭子类型很有用, 但是也很危险

++ Role tests are a great investment; they cost little but provide tremendous value.
+If you’re using a dynamically-typed language and leaning on polymorphism and dependency injection, you should write them.

+## 9.4.3.
+Obliterating Obsolete Context